JulienGremillot/human-pose-test/README.md

 The script [bert.py](bert.py) is my test playing with similar questions recognition with BERT.

+The script [bert_questions.py](bert_questions.py) takes the file [questions.txt](questions.txt) for reference and asks the user to input a new question.
+It tries to find the 5 most similar questions in its reference file.

+### Model used

 BERT (Bidirectional Encoder Representations from Transformers) provides dense vector representations for natural language by using a deep, pre-trained neural network with the Transformer architecture.
 It was originally published by Jacob Devlin, Ming-Wei Chang, Kenton Lee, Kristina Toutanova: "[BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805)", 2018.

-### Model used

 I based my tests on the "multilingual_L-12_H-768_A-12" model that I found on the [Google Research Github page](https://github.com/google-research/bert/blob/master/multilingual.md).